-We saw similar gains when we disaggregated the community college results, looking specifically at pattern across the board.
-The success rates for adults in mathematics showed a more than five-fold
+We saw similar gains when we disaggregated the community college results, looking specifically at

-Results for adult and lowincome students followed that same
+Results for adult and low-income students followed that same

-Results of TBR Co-requisite Mathematics Full Implementation - Minority Students increase in mathematics from 11 percent to 57.6 percent, and a doubling in writing from 30.9 percent to 67.6 percent.
-Results for low-income students in the full implementation showed little difference from the general population with success rates in mathematics at 52.5 percent and 60.8 percent in writing.
+increase in mathematics from 11

+percent to 57.6 percent, and

+a doubling in writing from 30.9

+percent to 67.6 percent.
+Results for

+low-income students in the full

+implementation showed little

+difference from the general

+population with success rates in

+mathematics at 52.5 percent and 60.8

+percent in writing.